lolcatnip/keygen/README.md

 Forked from Fast Vanity Bitcoin address generator for Linux using the [secp256k1_fast_unsafe](https://github.com/llamasoft/secp256k1_fast_unsafe) library.

-Modified by magnuspub From the original work of `gandalf@winds.org`
+Modified by 'magnuspub' From the original work of `gandalf@winds.org`

 Example
 -------